Accessibility Services & Accommodations

 All accommodations are determined on a case-by-case basis and should be discussed with the student’s Academic Consultant within the first two weeks of the semester or as soon as the need for accommodation is determined to be appropriate.
 Common accommodations include but are not limited to:

 - Permission to use assisting technology

 Alfred University recognizes the importance of providing reasonable accommodations in its housing policies and practices where necessary for individuals with disabilities to use and enjoy University housing.
-The Housing Accommodation Policy explains the specific requirements and guidelines which govern requests for reasonable accommodation in University housing.
-AU reserves the right to amend this policy at any time as circumstances require.

-The Disability Housing Committee (DHC) is responsible for evaluating whether to grant or deny requests for reasonable accommodation in University housing.
+The Disability Housing Committee (DHC) is then responsible for evaluating whether to grant or deny requests for reasonable accommodation in University housing.
 The DHC includes representatives from the Center for Academic Success, which oversees Accessibility Services, the Office of Residence Life, and the University Wellness Center.
 Individuals with a disability who reside or intend to reside in University housing who believe they need a reasonable accommodation must follow the procedures outlined in Alfred University's Housing Accommodation Policy.

 Emotional Support Animals

-Students seeking a modification to have an emotional support animal (ESA) in their residence are required to first submit their disability-related information via the Emotional Support Animal Request form to the Center for Academic Success.
+Students seeking a modification to have an emotional support animal (ESA) in their residence are required to first submit their disability-related information via the Emotional Support Animal Request Form to the Center for Academic Success.
 CAS will then email the student to discuss the next steps regarding the University's ESA policy and procedures.